-Ecosystems are of two main types such as terrestrial ecosystems and aquatic ecosystems.
+Ecosystems are of two main types such as terrestrial ecosystem and aquatic ecosystem.
 In this case, terrestrial ecosystems constitute the land masses which cover about 28% of the surface of the Earth.
 Some notable examples of terrestrial ecosystems are tundra, desert, alpine regions, rainforest etc., while the aquatic ecosystems are found in water environment that covers more than 70% of Earth’s surface.

 The notable aquatic ecosystems are ponds, lakes, rivers, bogs, canals, streams, wetlands, swamp, estuaries, and ocean, etc. The aquatic ecosystem provides the habitat for various animals, plants, and microbes that are water dependents.